plotly/plotly.py/doc/python/parallel-coordinates-plot.md

 ## Parallel Coordinates plot with Plotly Express

-[Plotly Express](/python/plotly-express/) is the easy-to-use, high-level interface to Plotly, which [operates on "tidy" data](/python/px-arguments/).
+[Plotly Express](/python/plotly-express/) is the easy-to-use, high-level interface to Plotly, which [operates on "tidy" data](/python/px-arguments/) and produces [easy-to-style figures](/python/styling-plotly-express/).
 In a parallel coordinates plot with `px.parallel_coordinates`, each row of the DataFrame is represented by a polyline mark which traverses a set of parallel axes, one for each of the dimensions.
 For other representations of multivariate data, also see [parallel categories](/python/parallel-categories-diagram/), [radar charts](/python/radar-chart/) and [scatterplot matrix (SPLOM)](/python/splom/).

 ```python
 import plotly.express as px